 CAUSES OF CONDENSATION

-In order to make homes more energy efficient, they have been fitted with insulation and made air-tight with double glazing.
+In order to make homes more energy efficient, some are fitted with insulation, cladding and made air-tight with double glazing.
 This means that the moist air generated by everyday activities (as detailed above) are unable to escape which leads to condensation.
 The conditions that determine condensation are as follows:

 - The level of moisture in the air